tewarid/tewarid.github.io/_posts/2017/2017-05-27-use-javafx-in-a-swing-or-console-app.md

 tags: update
 comments: true
 ---
+# Use JavaFX in a Swing or console app

 This short post explores how to integrate JavaFX into a legacy console or Swing application.